-The term Big Data has a technology and processing background in an age where ever larger data sets became available and ever more data sources were added bringing huge amounts of data with them.
-Just think about information-sensing devices, for instance.
-The definition of the term has been evolving, moving away from its’ original definition in the sense of controlling data volume, velocity and variety,as described in this 2001 (!)
-META Group / Gartner document (PDF opens).
+Amid all these evolutions, the definition of the term Big Data, really an umbrella term, has been evolving, moving away from its original definition in the sense of controlling data volume, velocity and variety, as described in this 2001 META Group / Gartner document (PDF opens).

-With the Internet of Things happening and the ongoing digitization in many areas of society, science and business, the collection, processing and analysis of data sets is indeed a challenge and opportunity for many years to come, even if the term as such doesn’t really matter and is somewhat hyped.
-The core challenge and at the same time opportunity is one of value, results and progress in the broadest sense.
+With the Internet of Things happening and the ongoing digitization in many areas of society, science and business, the collection, processing and analysis of data sets and the RIGHT data is a challenge and opportunity for many years to come.

-As such Big Data is pretty meaningless or better: it’s (used) as an umbrella term.
+As such Big Data is pretty meaningless or better: as mentioned it’s (used) as an umbrella term.
 And as is the case with most “trending” umbrella terms, there is quite some confusion.
 Analyzing data sets and turning data into intelligence and relevant action is key.
-In an increasingly real-time world, this aspect of purpose and relevance in many areas goes hand in hand with speed, leading to another term: fast data.

-While Big Data is often misunderstood from a business perspective (it’s about using the ‘right data’ at the right time for the right reasons) and there are debates regarding the use of specific data by organizations, it’s clear that Big Data is a logical consequence of a digital age that will not go away anytime soon.
-At the same time it’s a catalyst in several areas of digital business and society.
-Just one example: Big Data is one of the key drivers in information management evolutions.
+While Big Data is often misunderstood from a business perspective (again, it’s about using the ‘right data’ at the right time for the right reasons) and there are debates regarding the use of specific data by organizations, it’s clear that Big Data is a logical consequence of a digital age.

-The importance of Big Data and more importantly, the intelligence, analytics (content analytics), interpretation, combination and smart action smart organizations derive from a ‘right data’ and ‘relevance’ perspective will be driving the ways organizations work and impact recruitment and skills priorities.
+The importance of Big Data and more importantly, the intelligence, analytics, interpretation, combination and value smart organizations derive from a ‘right data’ and ‘relevance’ perspective will be driving the ways organizations work and impact recruitment and skills priorities.
 The winners will understand the Value instead of just the technology and that requires data analysts but also executives and practitioners in many functions that need to acquire an analytical, let alone digital, mindset.
 A huge challenge, certainly in domains such as marketing and management.

 Value is an essential ‘V’ that should be added to the so-called three big data ‘V’s’.
-IBM added a fourth one to that list in times where reliable and right data at the right time increasingly matter in an era of ongoing digitization.
+IBM added a fourth one to that list as you can see in the illustration above in times where reliable and right data at the right time increasingly matter in an era of ongoing digitization.